anoopnr/AdobeHTML5Panel/README.md

 ### Sign the Panel folder using
 **ZXPSignCmd -sign AdobeHTML5Panel\Panel newpanel.zxp sample.p12 password -tsa http://timestamp.digicert.com**

-Close the Adobe app for which you are trying to install the panel for
+Close the Adobe apps for which you are trying to install the panel
 ### Install the newpanel.zxp using Excmancmd
 **exmancmd /install newpanel.zxp**